jga/goldfinchsong/README.rst

 Requirements
 ------------

 - Python 3.
-Python 2 is **not** supported and there is not plan to support it.
+Python 2 is **not** supported and there is no plan to support it.

 Install
 -------